 You must use wide, flat strap for vehicle ground leads.
-Do not use braid.
-A counterpoise or radials must be connected directly to the screw on the mounting bracket that is next to the coax connector.
+We do not recommend the use of braid.
+A counterpoise or radials must be connected directly to the mount next to the coax connector.

 - For a ground strap to work, it must be at least one inch wide.
-You can use the specially designed HS-GS ground strap from High Sierra. - Wire and round cables generally will not work.
+You can use the specially designed HS-GS ground strap from High Sierra. - Wire and round cables generally will not work for a ground conductor.
 Don't use them! - Don't use braid.
 It will corrode over time and affect the SWR of the system.
 Some braid has a high resistance path to ground.
+Pinching the braid to put it into a solder lug reduces is effectiveness.
 Half inch wide braid is roughly equal to #12 wire.
-In other words, it is almost useless. - Connect the ground strap to the sheet metal of the vehicle.
+In other words, braid is almost useless. - For a vehicle installation, connect the ground strap to the sheet metal.
 Connecting the ground strap to the frame may not be adequate. - More than one ground strap may be necessary.
-That is especially true on 10 and 6 meters. - The ground strap must be connected to the screw on the mounting bracket that is adjacent to the coax connector.
+That is especially true on 10 and 6 meters.

-- For home or base use, the counterpoise or radials must be connected to the screw on the mounting bracket that is adjacent to the coax connector. - Please do not connect the ground strap, counterpoise or radials to some other place and call us to say the antenna does not work.
+- The ground strap must be connected to a screw on your mounting bracket that is adjacent to the coax connector. - For home or base use, the counterpoise or radials must be connected to a screw on your mounting bracket that is adjacent to the coax connector. - Not having a ground, radials or counterpoise will cause damage to the antenna.